 Lots of stuff going down the past week or so…not really.

-- Monday we went to a public lecture by the esteemed fiction author Ian McEwan (author of Atonement, among many other novels).
+, among many other novels).
 Very interesting talk about what he calls “the levers of fiction” (in other words, the tools of the fiction-writing craft).
 I always find it fascinating to listen to people that are so passionate about their subject, whatever it might be, because it makes me think about things in a whole new perspective.
 One take home point from this evening…if you don’t get a particular novel…it’s your fault, not the author’s.

 - Saw two movies at the theater in the past week or so…No Strings Attached and Hall Pass (no, we’re not intentionally sticking to a particular theme).
 Both were funny.
 Definitely DVD-viewing worthy…unless you don’t have a TV, then seeing them in the theater is ok.